tate8/2022IndividualProject/README.md

 ### Dataset
 &emsp;I used Google's [Quick, Draw! dataset](https://github.com/googlecreativelab/quickdraw-dataset).
 This included about 50 million 28x28 greyscale images composed of 345 categories of various objects, simply hand drawn.

+### Where it struggles
+The model has trouble predicting classes that are not easily separable.
+Consider the two classes of "circle" and "octagon", or "cloud" and "bush".
+Especially when drawn with a cursor, drawn images of these classes can be tough for the model to classify correctly.

 <p align="center">
     <b>Logic Flowchart</b>
 </p>